CE marking: Misuse

-"China Export"
+"China Export" myth

 In 2008, a logo very similar to CE marking was alleged to exist and to stand for China Export because some Chinese manufacturers apply it to their products.
 However, the European Commission says that this is a misconception.
 The matter was raised at the European Parliament in 2008.
 The Commission responded that it was unaware of the existence of any "Chinese Export" mark and that, in its view, the misunderstanding had arisen because a producer had failed to respect the precise dimensions and proportions of the mark as prescribed in the legislation.
 The Commission was also aware of fraudulent misuse of the mark on products that did not comply with the standards, but that this is a separate issue.
 It had initiated the procedure to register CE marking as a Community collective trademark, and was in discussion with Chinese authorities to ensure compliance with EU legislation.
 Chinese (and other non-EU) manufacturers are permitted to use the CE mark provided that the goods have been manufactured in accordance with the relevant EU directives and regulations.

 Nevertheless, and despite the Commission's assurance that it is without foundation, this urban myth continues to propagate on many websites.

 In March 2017, another question was put to the European Commission on the statistics of the fraudulent use of the CE mark, reasserting the "China Export" myth.
 In reply, the Commission notes that it is the responsibility of Member States to take legal action on infringements; the Commission does not have statistics on the penalties that were imposed by Member States for the improper use of the CE marking.

+In an IEEE conference paper studying the origins and evolution of the claim, the author concludes there is no evidence of a fraudulent "China Export" sign.
+In addition, similar "fraudulent" marking can be found in many European and American made products which do not show apparent noncompliance.
+Typesetting C and E too near to each other is probably just a typesetting mistake.
+The possibly earliest mention of "China Export" can be found on a Finnish fishing-themed discussion forum on year 2004.
+The author suspects the origins start from a joke: someone has invented a funny meaning for the abbreviation CE, from which the claim has evolved as oral history and turned into a widespread myth.
+Repeating the myth as a European parliamentary question has reinforced the credibility of the myth.